 Tour Focuses on Preservation of Historic Properties

-Downtown Muskogee, Inc. (DMI) and Three Rivers Museum will co-sponsor the fifth annual tour of historic homes and buildings located in Muskogee’s historic districts.
-Called “This Place Matters Historic Homes & Buildings Tour,” the event is scheduled for Saturday, May 4, 2013 from noon to 5:00 p.m.
+Downtown Muskogee, Inc. (DMI) and Three Rivers Museum will co-sponsor the sixth annual tour of historic homes and buildings located in Muskogee’s historic districts.
+Called “This Place Matters Historic Homes & Buildings Tour,” the event is scheduled for Saturday, May 3, 2014 from noon to 5:00 p.m.

 The “This Place Matters” campaign is an effort by the National Trust for Historic Preservation to highlight and encourage “green” preservation of historic structures all across America.
 As a Main Street Community in Oklahoma, Muskogee is striving to take a lead position in historic preservation for the state.